-You know better than anybody if the answers to the above questions should lead you to apply for travel insurance or not.
+You know better than anybody else possibly can whether the answers to the above questions should lead you to apply for travel insurance or not.
 However as a full-time traveler and with claims experience, my solid recommendation to any traveler is to indeed incorporate travel insurance into the budget.

 Different Types of Insurance Coverage

-Not only are no two policies the same (so read the fine print), but within each policy you will discover many different kinds of coverage and options to choose from.
+Not only are no two policies the same (so read the fine print, really read it carefully), but within each policy you will discover many different kinds of coverage and options to choose from.
 The three main kinds of travel insurance include: